Meghan Tansey Whitton

 So MacDonald and six other Maritime women gathered for a Zoom call just days after the incident.
 “The strategy was that we do a press release, and that's what we did, and it gathered a lot of attention really,” she says.

-The release from FFF calls for a public inquiry into the events of April 18 and 19 to include an analysis through a feminist lens.
+from FFF calls for a public inquiry into the events of April 18 and 19 to include an analysis through a feminist lens.

 “We just can't ignore the misogyny and that's why we need an inquiry to start.
 If the RCMP aren't going to embrace this as one of the elements of the investigation, then it has to be taken to the inquiry,” says MacDonald.